missystar/Went/Technical-Overview.md

 **Other important details:**

-Display the Neighboring Cell information in two ways:
+We display the Neighboring Cell information in two ways:
 1. through telephony manager methods which does not work on Samsung Devices
 2. a fallback is available through the methods developed by Alexey (Data is saved in an Array not in an table)